Philadelphia Bus Accident Lawyer

 Why Choose Rosenbaum & Associates?

-- We have over 50 years of combined experience securing compensation for injured victims in Pennsylvania.
+- Our law firm has over 50 years of combined experience securing compensation for injured victims in Pennsylvania.

 - We thoroughly understand how insurance companies operate and have helped more than 20,000 victims recover compensation.